jchen236/ez-dogspotting/README.md

-Playground for using Facebook's Graph API
+Built using React.js and Facebook's Graph API.

+This is a work in progress.

+Installation and set-up will be included in the near future ~